Silcrow/learn-dashb-a-db/README.md

 ## Modular Architecture
 This setup is akin to building a WarCraft or StarCraft base:

-This project represents a **Level 1 resource depot**—a standalone DB unit with a built-in dashboard and minimal CLI input.
+This project represents a **Level 1 resource depot**—a standalone DB unit with a built-in dashboard.
 To build more specialized or complex data depots, you can fork this project and expand upon it.

 **Separate projects that can interface with the depot:**
-- Advanced CLI or other manual input tools
+- Typer CLI or other manual input tools
 - Dedicated dashboard apps (including ones that aggregate multiple DBs)
 - RPA bots or automated data-gathering workers
 - API layers for online access